petermsouzajr/qa-shadow-report/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to cy-shadow-report?
+Unsure where to begin contributing to qa-shadow-report?
 Here are a few ways you can get started:

 1. #### Look Through Existing Issues:

-   - [Beginner issues](https://github.com/petermsouzajr/cy-shadow-report/issues?q=label%3Abeginner) - issues which should only require a few lines of code, and a test or two.
+   - [Beginner issues](https://github.com/petermsouzajr/qa-shadow-report/issues?q=label%3Abeginner) - issues which should only require a few lines of code, and a test or two.
-   - [Help wanted issues](https://github.com/petermsouzajr/cy-shadow-report/issues?q=label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.
+   - [Help wanted issues](https://github.com/petermsouzajr/qa-shadow-report/issues?q=label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.

 2. #### Create a New Issue:

-   - Feel free to [create an issue](https://github.com/petermsouzajr/cy-shadow-report/issues) if you identify a problem or an enhancement that isn't already reported.
+   - Feel free to [create an issue](https://github.com/petermsouzajr/qa-shadow-report/issues) if you identify a problem or an enhancement that isn't already reported.
 Newly created issues will automatically receive a `needs triage` label.

 3. #### Claiming an Issue:
    - Issues with the `needs triage` label are not ready to be claimed.
 They require further refinement by project maintainers.